wtetsu/epo/README.md

 epo "range(10).map(i=>1647165300+i*60)" los_angeles phoenix
 ```

-The output is a Markdown table, so it can be pasted as is.
+epo prints a Markdown formatted table, so it can be pasted as is.

 |      Epoch |      America/Los_Angeles |          America/Phoenix |
 | ---------- | ------------------------ | ------------------------ |